xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

 4. Create a test suite

-After configuring all your test case with Desired Capabilities, use configured test cases to create a test suite with different browser locales.
+After configuring all your test cases with Desired Capabilities, use configured test cases to create a test suite with different browser locales.
 The example here uses French, English, Spanish.

 Create a new [Test Suite with Test Case Variable](https://docs.katalon.com/katalon-studio/docs/run-test-case-external-data.html#create-a-new-test-suite-with-test-case-variables) with data input should be different [language code](https://developers.google.com/admin-sdk/directory/v1/languages) you want to test on browsers.